 |Copyright © Nucleus Medical Media, Inc.|

-- A clot from another part of the body like the heart or neck.
-The clot breaks off and flows through the blood until it becomes trapped in a blood vessel supplying the brain.
+- A clot from another part of the body that breaks off and becomes trapped in a blood vessel supplying the brain

-- A tear in an artery supplying blood to the brain—arterial dissection.
+- A tear in an artery supplying blood to the brain

 |Hemorrhagic vs. Ischemic Stroke|